askap-vast/vast-pipeline/INSTALL.md

 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash
 command -v nvm && nvm install --lts || echo "nvm not found"
 ```
+That would install `node v12.17.0` at the time of writing.
+For details of compilation of frontend assets (CSS and javascript files), and developement set up read the [front end `README.md`](./static/README.md).

+---

 Done!
 Now open the [`README.md`](./README.md) file to see how to initialize and run the pipeline.
 Otherwise if you intend developing the repo open the [`DEVELOPING.md`](./DEVELOPING.md) file for instructions on how to contribute to the repo.